From First to Last

 Image is vital to happiness and mostly in our control.
 Learn how to improve your self-image and projected image.

 PRIME: Mindset: Don’t Let a Better Life Pass You Buy…

 How managing your mindset can drive positive changes in your life.

 Top tips for introverts, and for extroverts who want to better understand the introverts you know

 About Mark Swain

 Mark Swain will be one of our regular contributors at Hello Grads.
-As Director of Partnerships at the Henley Business School, he delivers high-end learning and leadership development to senior business executives – through training, events and networking.
+Former Director of Partnerships at the Henley Business School, he delivered high-end learning and leadership development to senior business executives – through training, events and networking.

-Mark has enjoyed a career across sales, marketing and many aspects of HR, and he will be talking and writing about some pressing issues for graduates – choosing career direction, recognising what you have to offer, and making yourself stand out in a competitive jobs market.
+Mark has enjoyed a career across sales, marketing and many aspects of HR, and he will be talking and writing about some pressing issues for graduates – choosing career direction, recognising what you have to offer, creating strong first impressions and making yourself stand out in a competitive jobs market.

 Director of Partnerships at the Henley Business School